ultimape/PixelAntColony/README.md

 ## About
 Pixel Ant Colony is an open source ant simulation game.

 I am attempting to implement a physically based simulation of scent trails and a realistic behavior model (within the limitations of a 2d environment).

-The initial target is a mashup of simant's pixle based map and something along the lines of the [Ant Google AI challenge][1].
+The initial target is a mashup of simant's pixel oriented map and something along the lines of the [Ant Google AI challenge][1].

 This was originally contracted as a small project by a 3rd benefactor who shared a similar interest in ants.
 Our hope is to create something to share our interest in ants and inspire others to learn more about them.

-I plan on growing this project out to a much grander design that I've been working on passively for a while.
-Once I meet the initial requirements and have the foundations built out to head in that direction.
+I plan on growing this project out to a much grander design that I have on the backburner.

 ## Goals / Features